Northern Moravia witch trials

-Northern Moravia witch trials, also known as Boblig witch trials was a series of witch trials which occurred in the Jeseník and Šumperk area in the present-day Czech Republic, between 1622 and 1696.
+Northern Moravia witch trials, also known as Boblig witch trials was a series of witch trials which occurred in the Jeseník (Freiwaldau) and Šumperk (Mährisch Schönberg) area in the present-day Czech Republic, between 1622 and 1696.
 They are among the largest and most well known Czech witch trials.

 Background

-The Northern Moravian witch trials are considered to be part of the Catholic counter-reformation.
-The Czechs were unwilling to abandon their Protestant religion after Czech lands had been taken by Austria during the Thirty Years' War.
+The Northern Moravian witch trials are considered to be part of the Catholic Counter-Reformation.
+The Czechs were unwilling to abandon their Protestant religion after Bohemian lands had been re-taken by Austria during the Thirty Years' War.
 There was also great opposition to the social oppression of farmers under the landlords.
-This caused rebellions, such as the one of 1659-1662 led by Kryštof Winter, Mikuláš Patzold and Jan Jaschke.
+This caused rebellions, such as the one of 1659-1662 led by Christoph Winter, Nikolaus Patzold and Jan Jaschke.

 Jesuit priest Arnold Engel was the first person who had pointed out to the alleged witch practices in North Moravia.
 In order to draw attention of Emperor Leopold I, he wrote a special memorandum describing alleged public mocking of Catholics by Protestants.
 In his pamphlet, Engel refers also to the "flourishing of the art of witchcraft and evil".
 He notes, that "... so many dead men, who didn't die in good faith, but had connections with the devil, are getting up from their graves, and cause heavy damages to both the residents and their livestock."

 Witch trials were otherwise uncommon in Bohemia and Moravia.
 The first witch trials occurred in Jeseník in 1622, when 4 women were executed.
 In 1636, the first great hunt erupted and lasted until 1648; the number executed has been lost, but is considered to have been great.
 In 1651, 86 people were executed for witchcraft.
 250 people are estimated to have been executed for this charge in the first period of 1622–1651.
 In 1667, another 16 were burned in Ratibor.
 They occurred mainly in present-day Silesia and the Principality of Nisa.